01202 006 464

 About This Course

-The Access to Higher Education Diploma (Paramedic Science) is a nationally recognised Level 3 qualification, awarded by OCNL (Open College Network London) and regulated by the Quality Assurance Agency (QAA).
+The Access to Higher Education Diploma (Paramedic Science) is a nationally recognised Level 3 qualification, awarded by Skills & Education Group Access and regulated by the Quality Assurance Agency (QAA).
 It is the established route for adults who want to enter paramedic science degree study without traditional A-level qualifications.

 The diploma is built around the key disciplines that underpin pre-hospital emergency care: Biology (human body systems, cell biology, disease and immunity), Health Science (cardiovascular and respiratory emergencies, mental health, managing challenging behaviour, and professionalism in healthcare), and Psychology and Sociology (understanding health behaviour, social determinants of health, and patient communication).
 All 16 units are structured to meet the requirements of HCPC-registered paramedic science degree programmes.